Installing Django 5.2 on PythonAnywhere

 views.py

-Write your first view in the mysite/polls/views.py
+Write your first view in the mysite/polls/views.py file.
+Replace its contents with:

 from django.http import HttpResponse